How NeuraMetrix TC Works

 NeuraMetrix TC is sensitive enough to detect very early changes in cognitive and motor function and measure decline/progress over time.
 It is passive, independent of language, culture and education and does not require tests, sensors, gross motor skills or physician interaction.

 NeuraMetrix TC is easy to install on your Windows PC or laptop (MacOS coming soon).
-Download the app from our website (coming soon) or install via an email or USB from your physician.
-In a few clicks of the mouse, the application will be monitoring your brain health every time you use your computer keyboard.
+Download the app from our website (coming soon) or install via an email or USB from your physician or clinical trial team.
+In a few clicks of the mouse, the application will be running in the background and monitoring your brain health every time you use your computer keyboard.

 Periodically, your typing cadence data (not your content) is uploaded to our secure servers and analyzed using proprietary algorithms.
 Your Sincor, our proprietary measure of inconsistency, is added to your personal record and can be viewed via a web portal.